Maureen Lipman: Awards and nominations

-Her show, Live and Kidding, performed at the Duchess Theatre, was nominated for the Olivier Award for Best Entertainment.

-In 2003, for The Pianist (2002), she was nominated for Best Supporting Actress at the Polish Film Awards.

-In October 2019, she won the award for "Best Newcomer" at The Inside Soap Awards 2019 for her portrayal of Evelyn Plummer in Coronation Street.

 Honours

 Lipman was appointed Commander of the Order of the British Empire (CBE) in the 1999 New Year Honours and Dame Commander of the Order of the British Empire (DBE) in the 2020 Birthday Honours for services to charity, entertainment and the arts.
 Accompanied by her son, Adam Rosenthal, she received her award from Charles, Prince of Wales at Windsor Castle on 28 October 2021.

 Legacy

 Her papers, and those of her husband Jack Rosenthal, are held at the University of Sheffield.